FranciscoAguero247/API-site/README.md

-A simple Weather report page built using Node JS to display weather conditions using Open Weather API.
+A simple Weather report page built using Node JS and EJS to display weather conditions using Open Weather API.

 Clone the repo and install the dependencies. https://github.com/FranciscoAguero247/API-site.git